Diero/howest-digitaalvormgever/README.md

 No known issues for this extension

 ## Release Notes
+### 0.7.1
+- Added a javascriptsnippet for a random function between min and max value

 ### 0.7
 - Changed snippet prefixes `dv-` to `wdd-` according to the new name of the Associate Degree programme.